texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring the autocompletion

-TeXstudio has taken up completion word lists from kile which extended the number of known commands for completion considerably.
+TeXstudio has taken up completion word lists from Kile which extended the number of known commands for completion considerably.
 TeXstudio understands the use of `\documentclass` and `\usepackage` in order to select valid lists of commands for completion as well as syntax